Chapter 18: Some Wautogig Women - Part 1

 Swagien was instrumental in getting her brothers to make yam and taro gardens.
 She got her brothers to make her and her husband a ɲɨbɨrap (‘slit gong’ or Tok Pisin garamut) from a tree trunk.

 Swagien was with Yəhələgɨr when Meliawi of Kwangen and his son first encountered Yəhələgɨr at Horonin near Dagububu.
 She welcomed the strangers into her new settlement with her husband.
-She bore children who married Meliawi’s son and so the Wautogik nation grew until this day.1
+She bore children who married Meliawi’s son and so the Wautogig nation grew until this day.1

 Teibunar